Your Career Will Outlive This Crisis

-Medically, most people even if they become infected are not at risk of anything worse than a severe flu, if that, but please take all necessary precautions.
-Extensive testing for example in Iceland shows that many who are infected never become symptomatic… though they may still be infectious for a period of time.
+Medically, most people even if they become infected are not at risk of anything worse than the severe flu, if that, but please take all necessary precautions.
+For example, extensive testing in Iceland shows that many who are infected never become symptomatic… though they may still be infectious for a period of time.

 Industries will be impacted differently.